Instantor Rewards: 5,000 plumber signups in 3 months with a tiered loyalty app

 Yes.
 Accounting integration with Xero and QuickBooks is standard on every invoicing platform we build: invoices created in the field sync automatically without double entry.
 Payment processing covers Stripe, Square, or your existing processor for card and digital wallet collection in the field.
 GPS and mapping integration supports real-time technician location and route optimisation.
 Integration with parts supplier catalogues pulls in pricing data.
 The specific integrations depend on your current stack, and we scope them during discovery because complexity varies by system and data flow.

-A focused job scheduling and dispatch platform with a technician mobile app typically runs $35,000 to $70,000.
-A full platform covering scheduling, field mobile app, work order management, quoting, invoicing, parts inventory, and a loyalty or maintenance plan programme typically runs $80,000 to $150,000.
+A focused v1 with job scheduling, dispatch, and a technician mobile app typically runs $35,000 to $70,000, launched in 12 to 14 weeks so you can validate it in the field before you grow it.
+A full platform covering scheduling, field mobile app, work order management, quoting, invoicing, parts inventory, and a loyalty or maintenance plan programme typically runs $80,000 to $150,000 as a larger, ongoing build.
 Multi-location plumbing businesses with complex dispatch and inventory requirements are scoped individually.
 Cost depends on the number of technicians, locations, integration requirements, and whether you need a customer-facing mobile app alongside the operational platform.
 We price every project at fixed cost, agreed before development starts.

 Tell us the operational challenge: dispatch, field operations, customer retention, or maintenance plans.
 We'll tell you what we'd build and how.